ThorLL/IAI_Othello/README.md

 # DISYS_E02
-Mandatory assignment 2 in DISYS.
+- Mandatory assignment 2 in DISYS.
+- Ricart & Agrawala algorithm is implemented.
 # The program
 The program must run three nodes which are predefined on localhost:8001, localhost:8002 and localhost:8003.